hayper007/CompressBot/README.md

 * `AUTH_USERS` - Put your ID & other Sudo Users IDs.
 Separate with **Space**.
 Just for using [Admin Commands]).

 ## Optional Configs:
 * `UPDATES_CHANNEL` - Put your Channel Username which you want to do Force Sub.
 But bot should be Admin in that channel.
-If got any error or not understand anything than ask in [Support Group](https://t.me/linux_repo).
+If got any error or not understand anything than ask in .
 * `COMMAND_EXEC` - `/exec` Command Handler.
 * `COMMAND_STATUS` - `/status` Command Handler.
 * `COMMAND_CANCEL` - `/cancel` Command Handler.